TDGerve/silicH2O/docs/source/interference_subtraction.rst

 Subtraction
 -----------

-Unmixing is done with the :py:meth:`ramCOH.Glass.subtract_interference() <ramcoh:ramCOH.raman.glass.Glass.subtract_interference>` method, which subtracts baseline corrected inferference signal from the raw glass signal.
+Unmixing is done with the :py:meth:`~ramcoh:ramCOH.raman.glass.Glass.subtract_interference` method, which subtracts baseline corrected inferference signal from the raw glass signal.
 Scaling and position of the interference is optimised by minimising the difference between the unmixed spectrum and a calculated unaffected spectrum within a region set by the user.

 The minimisation interval is set the same way as :ref:`baseline interpolation regions </baseline_correction.rst#bir-positions>`: